meesvdent/dose_server/README.md

     - enzymatic metabolization
     - first-pass effect
     - different compartments
+- Optimization:
+    - Calculate total plasma concentration after addition of new dose
 - Visualizations
     - Scroll through time -> better
     - "now" line -> first decide which plotting library to go with
         - https://stackoverflow.com/questions/30256695/chart-js-drawing-an-arbitrary-vertical-line
     - add "0" values for times not in sum compounds for every sum compounds in range of at least 1 month
-- Implement user model: connect to dose so only your own doses show up.
-    - automatically enter weight
-    - make profile model with weight
+- User model:
+    - add weight to model, automatically add after first use
 - Host server on digital ocean droplet using Docker
 - Blog with posts about pharmacokinetics and the effect of different plasma concentration levels on brain functions ["Jerkes Dodson Law"](https://en.m.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law).